RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     `freq_interp_kind` sets the type of frequency interpolation for all UVBeam objects defined in the beam list (see documentation on UVBeam for options).

-    When used with version of pyuvdata >= 2.0.1, the `spline_interp_opts` keyword lets the user set the order on the angular interpolating polynomial spline function.
+    The `spline_interp_opts` keyword lets the user set the order on the angular interpolating polynomial spline function.
 By default, it is cubic.

     Analytic beams may require additional parameters.